Minimal Access Deep Plane Facelift Example 1:

 Does Anyone Still Get a Face-Lift?

 New techniques mean better results and far less recovery time than you might expect.
-Is it time to rethink the knife?
+Is it time to

 by Fiorella Valdesolo